‘Content is king’ might just be the most overused phrase in digital marketing, but there’s a perfectly good reason for that.

 Q: How do I add social media posts, videos etc. to my articles?

 A: It’s always a good idea to break-up your posts with images and social posts.
 This is called ‘embedding’.
 You’ll find embed codes tucked away on YouTube, Twitter, Instagram, Facebook and so on - you can usually copy these codes directly into your blog post to display the video.
-Alternatively, in WordPress you can simply copy and paste a YouTube URL into the visual editor and the video will be automatically embedded.
-The same applies to Facebook and Instagram posts.
+Alternatively, many blogging platforms let you simply copy and paste YouTube video links, Instagram and Facebook posts etc. into the visual editor and they'll automatically be embedded.

 Q: What’s the deal with photo rights?

 A: You need to make sure that you are entitled to legally publish every photo you use on your blog.
-Generally, images embedded in social media posts are fair game, but if you’re using photos from elsewhere, you need to check its license.
+Generally, images embedded in social media posts are fair game, but if you’re using photos from elsewhere, you need to check their licenses.
 Check that you have permissions to distribute, display and/or modify the image in question.
-You should also find out if you need to attribute the image to its source.
+You should also find out if you need to credit the image to its source.
 We recommend looking for images under a 'CC0' (Creative Commons) licence so you can be certain you stay within copyright law.

 Q: How do I add my own images to posts?